not so Good Company

 Other recent work includes a feasibility study for the University of Oregon to quantify increased GHG emissions resulting from under-inflated vehicle tires and to determine the potential for a mitigation project based on proper inflation

-note: Peak Oil expert Jan Lundberg told me that the New York Times once offered to publish an op-ed by him if he kept the focus limited to the need to keep car tires pressurized properly.
+note: Peak Oil expert Jan Lundberg told me the New York Times once offered to publish an op-ed by him if he kept the focus limited to the need to keep car tires pressurized properly.
 He suggested instead focusing on bigger aspects of the energy depletion / overshoot issues, but they wanted to keep it focused on the tiniest of baby steps.

 Currently, Ponder is coordinating the collection of more than 100 economic, environmental and social performance indicators for use in the production and writing of a corporate responsibility report for the Eugene Water & Electric Board.